blinks/ozymandias/README.markdown

 ### Rise
 Play a card to your tableau and place your colony on a sector adjacent to where you already have one.
 (If you have no cards in hand, or you have no spare colonies, you cannot choose to rise.)
+Move as many incoming factions as you want to that card, and tap it if it reaches a golden age.

 - Exploration: You may draw a new sector if you have a colony adjacent to the edge of the board, but you must place on that sector.